 - Rest.
 Ceasing activity for a few days allows injured tissue and even nerve roots to begin to heal, which in turn will help relieve lower back pain.
 However, more than a few days of rest can lead to a weakening of the muscles, and weak muscles have to struggle to adequately support the spine.
 Patients who do not regularly exercise to build strength and flexibility are more likely to experience recurrent or prolonged lower back pain.

-- Heat and Ice Packs help relieve most types of low back pain by reducing inflammation.
+- Heat and Ice Packs.
+Heat and/or cold therapy helps relieve most types of low back pain by reducing inflammation.
 Often patients use ice, but some prefer heat.
 Both may be used alternately.

 - Exercise for Lower Back Pain.
 Exercise is a key element of almost any lower back pain treatment plan.
-Whether completed at home, or with a spine health professional, such as a physical therapist, chiropractor, or physiatrist, a plan will typically include three components: aerobic conditioning, stretching, and strengthening.
+Typically an exercise program will be developed and taught by a spine health professional, such as a physical therapist, chiropractor, or physiatrist, and will include three components: aerobic conditioning, stretching, and strengthening.
 The exercises are best done through a controlled, progressive program, with the goal of building toward a stronger, more flexible spine.

 Read more about specific exercises: